Thursday, December 11, 2008

 Nip came to me and obeying Paul raised face and said "Wouu."

-Now they both ran out to play.
+Then they both ran out to play.
 I was about to go out too, but Anne asked me to stay.
 It seemed she wanted to say something.

 Anne was also watching them, outside.
 Now she looked at me and lowered her voice.
 "You've come to stay with us.
 We mustn't embarrass you.
 But..
 I think..
 I should tell you something..."